Heritage craft evenings feature in festive fun at Stanwick Lakes

 Individual tickets, for your child or children to visit Santa by themselves, are £13.50 each.
 Group tickets, where you may be joined by other children, families and groups, are £9.50 each.

-The Festival of Midwinter, a day of ancient traditions and celebration, takes place on December 15 while the hugely popular lantern walk and lakeside Christmas carols promises an evening of song and merriment on December 20 and 22.
+The Festival of Midwinter ( https://stanwicklakes.org.uk/the-festival-of-mid-winter-2024/), a day of ancient traditions and celebration, takes place on December 15 while the hugely popular lantern walk and lakeside Christmas carols ( https://stanwicklakes.org.uk/lantern-walk-lakeside-carols/) promises an evening of song and merriment on December 20 and 22.

 Alongside the programme of events, there are plenty of activities for families and children to get stuck into, including a winter trail around Solstice Lake, Christmas crafts in the visitor centre, and pottery painting.
-More details will be available on the Stanwick Lakes website.
+More details will be available on the Stanwick Lakes website ( https://stanwicklakes.org.uk/christmas/) .

 Events for groups this Christmas